Before you install...

 If you are installing Tableau Server on a computer that's also running IIS (not a recommended deployment), you should modify the Tableau's gateway port number to avoid conflict with IIS.
 You can specify a different gateway port number during the setup process.

 If you are running a firewall on the computer where you will be installing Tableau Server, then you will need to open the following default ports for Tableau Server traffic.
-All port numbers, except 443 and 8850, can be changed.
+All port numbers, except 443 can be changed.

 |Port||TCP/UDP||Used by ...||TYPE OF INSTALLATION|